 The Catholic Church recognizes fourteen Canadian saints.
-These include the Canadian Martyrs (North American Martyrs) as well as four women, a bishop and a religious brother.
+These include the Canadian Martyrs (or North American Martyrs) as well as four women, a bishop and a religious brother.
 Here is a brief description of who each of these Canadian Catholic saints were.

 This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.